Excess-Risk of Distributed Stochastic Learners: Introduction

 \section{Introduction}

-Data mining is a formidable example of an application that involves searching through data generated over time by a single agent or by a multitude of agents.
-For example, search engines utilize user queries to target advertising based on the user's search keywords.
-Online retailers suggest items based on the user's shopping history and even on the correlation between the user's shopping history and that of other shoppers.
-Likewise, online video services suggest video content based on the user's viewing history and on the viewing history of similar customers.
-It is clear that data mining applications benefit from leveraging information from different users.
-It can be advantageous to collect the information from all users at a central location for processing and analysis.
+Machine learning applications rely on the premise that it is possible to benefit from leveraging information collected from different users.
+The range of benefits, and the computational cost necessary to analyze the data, depend on how the information is mined.
+It is sometimes advantageous to aggregate the information from all users at a central location for processing and analysis.
 Many current implementations rely on this centralized approach.
-However, the rapid increase in the number of users, coupled with privacy and communication constraints related to transmitting, storing, and analyzing data information at remote central locations, have been serving as strong motivation for the development of decentralized solutions to learning and data mining \cite{zinkevich2010parallelized,yan, Barbarossa, theodoridis2011adaptive, zargham2011accelerated, yildiz2009distributed,cassio,federico,Jianshu_common_wo}.
+However, the rapid increase in the number of users, coupled with privacy and communication constraints related to transmitting, storing, and analyzing huge amounts of data at remote central locations, have been serving as strong motivation for the development of decentralized solutions to learning and data mining \cite{zinkevich2010parallelized,yan,Ram,Paolo, theodoridis2011adaptive, zargham2011accelerated, yildiz2009distributed, shamir2014distributed, schizas2008consensus}.

-In this work, we concentrate on studying the \emph{distributed} real-time prediction problem over a network of $N$ learners.
+In this work, we study the \emph{distributed} real-time prediction problem over a network of $N$ learners.
 We assume the network is connected, meaning that any two arbitrary agents are either connected directly or by means of a path passing through other agents.
-Such networks are common and serve as useful models for peer-to-peer networks and social networks.
-The objective of the learning process is for all nodes to minimize some strongly-convex objective function termed as the \emph{risk} function in a distributed manner.
-We shall compare the performance of the distributed strategies to that of a centralized algorithm that can optimize the risk and determine or approach the optimal solution.
-We designate the gap between the risk achieved by the distributed solution and the risk achieved by the optimal solution as the \emph{excess-risk}.
+We do not expect the agents to share their data sets but only a parameter vector (or a statistic) that is representative of their local information.
+Such networks serve as useful models for peer-to-peer networks and social networks.
+The objective of the learning process is for all nodes to minimize some objective function, termed the \emph{risk} function, in a distributed manner.
+We shall compare the performance of cooperative and non-cooperative solutions by examining the gap between the risk achieved by the distributed implementations and the risk achieved by an oracle solution with access to the true distribution of the input data; we shall refer to this gap as the \emph{excess-risk}.